-- Visa and work permit endorsement can be completed for those who need to travelling out of Kenya. - In-country immigration services have resumed, but there is a significant backlog of cases.
+- Visa and work permit endorsement can be completed for those who need to travel out of Kenya. - In-country immigration services have resumed, but there is a significant backlog of cases.
 Follow-ups in person are not possible.
 Permit and pass processing is now taking 1-2 months, compared to 2 weeks before the pandemic.
+Applications are to be submitted on Mondays at 7:30am only, and working hours are reduced (9am to 1pm).